-CHRPE are flat and jet black early in life.
+e CHRPE are flat and jet black early in life.
 Their borders are usually very well defined and may be scalloped.
 There is sometimes a depigmented halo at the margin of the lesion.
-Later in life characteristic pale lacunae develop within the lesion and may expand so that the CHRPE is ultimately fully depigmented apart from a sharp, dark margin.
+Later in life characteristic pale lacunae

 Typical CHRPE.